kazupon/args-tokens/README.md

 console.log('tokens:', tokens)
 ```

-## Resolve args value with tokens and arg option schema
+## Resolve args values with tokens and arg option schema

 `resolveArgs` is a useful function when you want to resolve values from the tokens obtained by `parseArgs`.